On Her Majesty's Secret Service (film): Plot

 Bond tries to trick Blofeld into leaving Switzerland so that MI6 can arrest him without violating Swiss sovereignty.
 Blofeld refuses and Bond is eventually caught by henchwoman Irma Bunt.
-Blofeld reveals that he identified Bond after his attempt to lure him out of Switzerland, and tells his henchmen to take the agent away.
+Blofeld reveals that he identified Bond after his attempt to lure him out of Switzerland, and tells his henchmen to take Bond away.
 Bond eventually makes his escape by skiing down from Piz Gloria while Blofeld and his men give chase.
-Tracy finds Bond in the village of Lauterbrunnen, and they escape Bunt and her men after a car chase.
+Simultaneously, the "angels of death" depart Piz Gloria, escorted by Bunt.
+Tracy finds Bond in the village of Lauterbrunnen, and they escape Bunt and her men after a car chase, luring their pursuers into a stock-car race which results in their vehicle overturning.
 A blizzard forces them to a remote barn, where Bond professes his love to Tracy and proposes marriage to her, which she happily accepts.
 The next morning, as the chase continues on skis, Blofeld sets off an avalanche.
 Tracy is captured, while Bond is buried but manages to escape.

 Back in London at M's office, Bond is informed that Blofeld intends to hold the world to ransom by threatening to destroy its agriculture using his brainwashed women, demanding amnesty for all past crimes, and that he be recognised as the current Count de Bleuchamp.
 M tells 007 that the ransom will be paid and forbids him to mount a rescue mission.
 Bond instead enlists Draco and his forces to attack Blofeld's headquarters, while also rescuing Tracy from Blofeld's captivity.
 The facility is destroyed, and Blofeld escapes the destruction alone in a bobsleigh, with Bond pursuing him.
-The chase ends when Blofeld is ensnared by tree branches.
+The chase ends when Blofeld is trapped in a collision with the branch of a tree.

 Bond and Tracy marry in Portugal, then drive away in Bond's Aston Martin DBS.
 When Bond pulls over to the roadside to remove flowers from the car, Blofeld and Bunt commit a drive-by shooting of the couple's car.
-Bond survives, but Tracy is killed in the attack.
+Bond survives, but Tracy is killed.